A new approach to deformation of C*-algebras via coactions: Group twists

-\begin{remark} If $\tilde{G}$ and $G'$ are two central extensions of $G$ by $\T$ and if $\varphi:\tilde{G}\to G'$ is a continuous and bijective homomorphism which implements the identity maps on $G$ and $\T$, then $\varphi: \tilde{G}\to G'$ is already a topological isomorphism.
-This is an easy consequence of Gleason's theorem \cite{Gleason}*{Theorem 4.1}, which implies that both central extensions admit local continuous sections. \end{remark}
+\begin{remark} If $\sigma$ and $\sigma'$ are two twists for $G$ and if $\varphi:G_\sigma\to G_{\sigma'}$ is a continuous and bijective homomorphism which implements the identity maps on $G$ and $\T$, then $\varphi: G_\sigma\to G_{\sigma'}$ is already a topological isomorphism.
+This can be deduced from Gleason's theorem \cite{Gleason}*{Theorem 4.1}, which implies that both central extensions admit local continuous sections. \end{remark}